davekilian/primer/basic/circuits.md

 title: A Basic Computer&#58; Circuits
 ---

-Modern computers are [digital circuits](https://en.wikipedia.org/wiki/Digital_electronics), which are [electric circuits](https://simple.wikipedia.org/wiki/Electrical_circuit) that are designed to operate on discrete values (in a vast majority of cases, just 0 and 1, i.e. binary).
+Modern computers are [digital circuits](https://en.wikipedia.org/wiki/Digital_electronics), which are [electric circuits](https://simple.wikipedia.org/wiki/Electrical_circuit) that are designed to operate on discrete values.
+In a vast majority of cases, these circuits operate on just two discrete values: the binary digits 0 and 1.

 Let's start by taking a look at classical analog (non-digital) electrical circuits; this will form the basis by which we build up digital logic, calculation, and eventually, a computer!

+## A Minimal Circuit

+The goal of an electrical circuit is to set up a predictable flow of electricity.

+---

-## A Metaphor for Electricity
+## Analogy for Electricity

-> *In this chapter, we will use a simple metaphor involving air pressure to help explain the physics of electricity works, especially in circuits.
+> In this chapter, we will use a simple metaphor involving air pressure to help explain the physics of how electricity works, especially in circuits.
 Although this metaphor will work for everything we're going to do with circuits, it's not a perfect metaphor, which is why you don't usually see electrical engineers use it.
 >
-> If you like discussion and want to learn a more correct (but somewhat more challenging) metaphor for electricity in circuits, check out TODO sometime &mdash; preferably after you finish reading this page.
+> If you like this discussion and want to learn a more correct (but somewhat harder to think about) metaphor for electricity in circuits, check out the [hydraulic analogy for electricity](https://en.wikipedia.org/wiki/Hydraulic_analogy) sometime.

-If you've ever popped a balloon or vented a pressure cooker, you've experienced the tendency of air to equalize differences in air pressure: if you provide a way for high-pressure air to move to lower pressure, it will &mdash; sometimes explosively!
+If you've ever popped a balloon or vented a pressure cooker, you've experienced air's tendency to equalize in pressure.
+If you provide a way for high-pressure air to move to lower pressure, it will &mdash; sometimes explosively!

 > Diagram